Azure/node-red-contrib-azure/README.md

 ### References
-You can read more about Azure IoT Hub [here](https://azure.microsoft.com/en-us/documentation/services/iot-hub/).
+You can read more about Azure Storage [here](https://azure.microsoft.com/pt-br/documentation/services/storage/).